temporalio/documentation/docs/node/introduction.md

 ## Next Steps

 For a full code walkthrough of the Hello World example that you have spun up here, see our [Hello World documentation](/docs/node/hello-world).

+Then you should have a passing knowledge of our Core APIs:

+- [Workflows](/docs/node/workflows) and [Activities](/docs/node/activities): How to write Temporal's core orchestration code
+- [Workers](/docs/node/workers) and [Task Queues](/docs/node/task-queues): How Workflows and Activities are routed to and executed on machines you control
+- [Signals and Queries](/docs/node/signals-queries): Getting data in and out of a Workflow _while it is running_.
+- [Timers](/docs/node/timers): durable timers that are useful for racing human action against Signals, or sending reminders after inactivity